Aayush-1333/Project_Titanica/README.md

 - Studying the dataset and performing data wrangling on it
 - Saving the transformed dataset as CSV file for model development phase
 - Considering classification models: Logistic Regression, Decision Tree Classifiers, SVM
-- Picking up the best model and saving it
+- Picking up the best model, creating a pipeline and saving it.

-This project will undergo some updates once the required number of milestones have been reached.
+- Creating a streamlit app and serving the model along with display of data insights.

 ---